Meet the artist…

 I especially love the versatility of acrylics and use these often in my work, but I also have a love of the subtlety of watercolour.

 My goal is to create art that helps me celebrate the joy and wonder in everyday life and to share it with others !

 Some things you may not know about me…

-Another of my passions is food.
-Especially dessert!
-Many of my family are bakers and pastry chefs so it is little wonder I have an obsession with all things sweet and chocolatey and like to incorporate these into my art too.
+Many of my family are bakers and pastry chefs.
+So it is little wonder I have an obsession with all things sweet and chocolatey and like to incorporate these into my art.

-Owls feature a lot in my art.
-They represent symbols of wisdom, patience and beauty to me which make them irrestible.
+Owls also feature a lot in my art.
+They represent symbols of wisdom, patience and beauty to me which make them irresistible.

 I love yoga and meditation for tuning in.
 Our cat, Orlando is a natural tuner and can always be found close by when I am painting.